das-peter/drupal-google_store_locator/README.txt

 directions to one of your physical stores.
 It was born out of a need for a simple to install and easy to use locator feature for Drupal 7.
-This module is different from other 'locator' type modules (e.g. OpenLayers Locator) in that it doesn't require you to have any knowledge of it's dependant modules, and since it's focused on
+This module is different from other 'locator' type modules (e.g. OpenLayers Locator) in that it doesn't require you to have any knowledge of it's dependant modules, and it allows developers to focus on implementing personal customizations quickly because the installation process is so light.

 *******************************************************************************